camwestwood/xapi/recipes/library/uxapi/library-viewed-econtent-input.md

 ## CLIENT_IP
 ### Description

-Client's address location on internet
+Client's address location on internet.
+The IP address that has made the request to view the content.

 ### Valid Values
 Any